 How do I find you?

-We are located in Bass Harbor, just 30 minutes from Bar Harbor, ME.
+We are located at 12 Little Island Way, in Bass Harbor, just 30 minutes from Bar Harbor, ME.
 Meet your captain down on the dock at the time of departure, our office may be unmanned and the boat may be returning from another trip.

 What about the weather?

-We will cancel your trip due to poor weather and we try to reschedule but if that doesn’t work you will recieve a refund.
+We will cancel your trip due to poor weather and we try to reschedule, if that doesn’t work you will receive a refund.
 Rain, fog, wind and swells are taken into consideration as we want you to have an enjoyable trip.
 Weather is often drastically different on the water than on land, trust your captain to make the call.

 Is there a restroom on the boat?